← Back home

 The Clinical Throughput Problem

 Why More Candidates Won't Mean More Drugs.
 Even if AI generates better candidates, the clinical system cannot automatically absorb them.
 The bottleneck moves from candidate generation to first-in-human translation.
-The investor question is how a company gets from candidate to human readout faster than the market.
+The question is how a company gets from candidate to human readout faster than the market.

 Published